 Orthodontics is a specialty in dentistry focusing on correcting issues with the teeth and bite.
 When you visit orthodontics near me with your child, you are seeing a specialist who has acquired additional training and qualification after completing four years in dental school.

 On the other hand, pediatric dentists specialize in treating children and are specialists in handling every dental issue affecting children.
-However, they haven’t specialized in orthodontics and therefore refer you to orthodontics in Milford, CT, where your child can receive the treatment they require.
+However, they haven’t specialized in orthodontics and therefore refer you to orthodontist Milford, CT, where your child can receive the treatment they require.

 If your child displays severe orthodontic irregularities and has them corrected from orthodontics near you, the treatment benefits your child in many ways.
 Some of them are the following: